Leading Our Community in Agricultural Learning

 Become a LOCAL Garden Volunteer!
 Click HERE to learn more.

-Join a Wednesday Work Day crew…each Wednesday during the summer from 9:00am-noon.
+Join a Thursday Work Day crew…each Thursday during the spring and summer from 8:00am-noon.
 Help Laurie and Dennis to care for the garden, learn gardening tips, and share your gardening tricks!

 Donate to the LOCAL Garden…Keep it growing!